 This should be a no-brainer, but always act in the best interest of your customers.
 Nothing makes customers feel seen and validated more than their financial institution going out of its way to help them save money or make the most of an opportunity.

 Conversely, hidden fees or unexpected charges can quickly erode this trust.
 While this might be appealing as a short-term move, the long-term damage is too great to ever be sustainable.
 Make decisions and provide information to your customers as if they were your family or close friend, and you’ll reap the benefits.
+It is so important to make the emotional connection with customers.

 Understand How You Fit Into Their Lives

 Make sure you understand your relationship with your customers is critical.
 Find unique ways you can serve them.
 In particular, there are likely common knowledge gaps or needs from your customers.
 Like aggregating their spending data and providing a useful calculator to help them.
 By exploring how you fit into their lives, you can better identify these needs . you can also create a relationship that is unique and meaningful to them.
+Don’t forget to make and emotional connection with customers.